ortus-docs/commandbox-docs/developing/modules/installation_and_locations.md

 ## Installation

 The first way to create a module is to manually create a folder in the `~/.CommandBox/cfml/modules` directory and place your `ModuleConfig.cfc` inside of it.
 This is the process described in the guide on [creating your first module](/developing/modules/developing_modules.md).

+If you have a package of type `commandbox-modules` locally, in a Git repo, or in Forgebox, you can install from any working directory.
+When CommandBox sees the package type, it will change the installation directory to be the user modules folder.